Poilon/graphql-rails-api/README.md

 }
 ```

-### filter argument
+### Filter query results
-It is a non mandatory string argument used to filter data based on conditions made on active record model fields.
+`filter` is a non mandatory string argument used to filter data based on conditions made on active record model fields.
 You can use :
 - parenthesis : `()`
 - Logical operators : `&&` , `||`